markus7017/myfiles/shelly/README.md

 ### Button events

 Various devices signal an event when the physical button is pressed.
-This could be a switch connected to the SW input of the relay or the Button 1.
+This could be a switch connected to the SW input of the relay or the Button 1 or 2.

 The following trigger types are sent: